 The goal of an aggregator (Draft2Digital, for instance) is to make your book available to retailers with as little fuss and stress as possible.
 An aggregator acts as a middle-man between authors and distributors.
 The best aggregators work with authors and distributors directly, insuring that both get a high-quality, mutually beneficial experience.

-As an author, your expectation should be that the aggregator is representing your best interests.
 The aggregator should be as invested in your success as you are.

 NOTE: When the subject of self-publishing comes up, things can sometimes get a little confusing.
 You should know that using a publishing aggregate for distribution is still self-publishing.
 You still own all the rights to your work, and you control where it is distributed.